-General & Preventive Dental Care in Anthem
+General & Preventive Dental Care

 Keeping smiles whole and healthy for life is always our top priority.
 That starts with regular dental checkups every six months at our Anthem dentistry practice, but we also offer a number of other preventive treatments like dental sealants and sleep apnea therapy to keep our patients and their smiles healthy.
 Contact the friendly Anderson Dental team to find out more or schedule your preventive dentistry checkup today.
 We welcome patients from Anthem, Tramonto, and other surrounding communities.

 Checkups at our office include diagnostic x-rays, thorough clinical evaluations, professional teeth cleanings, and a face to face consultation with Dr. Anderson in order to help patients keep their whole, healthy smiles for life.
 These regular appointments allow our team to become familiar with patients’ smiles, prevent many common oral health concerns, and diagnose and treat others in their earliest stages allowing us to offer conservative treatment options.
 Our comprehensive checkups encompass the following treatments:

 - Diagnostics – we use state-of-the-art digital x-rays and intraoral photography to get a complete picture of patients’ internal and external dental structures

 - Examinations – Dr. Anderson carefully examines patients teeth, gums, and other oral structures in order to screen for common oral health concerns including tooth decay, gum disease, temporomandibular joint (TMJ) dysfunction, bruxism (teeth grinding and clenching), and oral cancer

 - Cleanings – Our skilled hygienists carefully remove plaque and tartar from every surface of teeth, explain and demonstrate best practices in at-home hygiene, answer your questions, and make product recommendations